Skip to content

 That background changes what problems look real.
 The hard part is not writing a training manual.
 The hard part is helping a rep stay sharp when the homeowner pushes back, the job is expensive, and the margin for error is thin.

 That is the standard I wanted GhostRep built around.
 Start with the rep. Help them improve from what actually happens in the field.
-Then make that useful for the rest of the company too.
+Then make that useful for the rest of the company.

 What I believe